dmbarbour/glas/docs/GlasDesign.md

 ### Abstract Data Types

-Data abstraction is an extrinsic property of data, i.e. data is abstract *in context* of a given subprogram or even an entire application.
-Ideally, data abstraction should be enforced via static analysis and have zero runtime overhead.
-For example, we could check that a subprogram only observes or constructs specific data structures indirectly through provided methods.
+Data abstraction is an extrinsic property of data, i.e. data is abstract *in context* of a given subprogram.
+In case of abstract runtime types (such as open file handles), the scope of abstraction might be an entire application.
+Ideally, data abstraction is enforced by static analysis, eliminating runtime overheads.
+However, static analysis is difficult in many cases.

-Unfortunately, static analysis isn't always feasible.
-In these cases, a runtime might dynamically enforce data abstraction, guided by program annotations.
-Efficient dynamic enforcement may involve integration with the runtime data representation, e.g. to 'wrap' data with a type header (perhaps a name or database key).
-Similarly, [substructural types](https://en.wikipedia.org/wiki/Substructural_type_system) might be enforced using 'copyable' and 'droppable' flags in the data.
+We can extend the data representation with barriers to efficiently detect violation of type assumptions at runtime.
+These barriers might be manipulated by 'annotations' that wrap and unwrap values with type headers at runtime.
+This has unavoidable overhead, but it can be acceptable depending on granularity.
+A compiler might eliminate many wrap-unwrap pairs based on static analysis.

+In case of [substructural types](https://en.wikipedia.org/wiki/Substructural_type_system) we might further restrict a subprogram's ability to 'copy' or 'drop' data.
+Again, this is best enforced by static analysis, but we could

 ### Nominative Types

-It is feasible to support [nominative types](https://en.wikipedia.org/wiki/Nominal_type_system) in context of a namespace.
-Instead of indexing binary trees via bitstrings, we can index abstract types using names.
-To integrate with live coding, orthogonal persistence, and distributed systems we should favor database keys as the foundation for these names instead of the program namespace (see *Programs and Applications*).
+A runtime can support [nominative types](https://en.wikipedia.org/wiki/Nominal_type_system) as an abstract type.
+Essentially, instead of using bitstrings as 'labels' for a dictionary or variant, we can use database keys or names from a [namespace](GlasNamespaces.md), abstracting over representation details.
+In context of live coding, orthogonal persistence, and distribution, nominative types must be carefully scoped.

 ## Programs and Applications